jwpconsulting/projectify/docs/auth.md

 - `/user/auth/login/error/`: Shows an "error" error message when connecting a *social account* fails.
 - `/user/auth/signup/`: Redirect to `/user/log-in`.
 We don't link this view.
+Indirectly accessible when signing up a *social account*.

 ## Edit GitHub OAuth settings